rgraciano/echo-sonos/README.md

 # Optonal Features can be enabled in options.js
   defaultRoom: 'Kitchen',	      // Allows you to specify a default room to use when one is not specified in the utterance
-  defaultMusicService: 'apple',   // Supports presets, library, apple, spotify, deezer, or deezere  (deezere = Deezer Elite FLAC)
+  defaultMusicService: 'apple',   // Supports presets, library, apple, spotify, deezer, or elite  (elite = Deezer Elite FLAC)
   advancedMode: true              // Allows you to specify and change default rooms and music services.
 Requires additional AWS setup

 # Optional Security Features